 (b) no partner's name appears in the document, except in the text or as a signatory, and

-(c) the document states in legible characters the address of the partnership's principal place of business and that the list of the partners' names is open to inspection there.
+(c) the document states in legible characters the address of the partnership's principal place of business and that the list of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.